-For Defendants to mandate that Catholic employers provide insurance coverage for services that are contrary to their basic religious tenets demonstrates a contempt by Defendants for what it means to be Catholic.
-Faithfulness to the teachings of the Church permeates every aspect of Plaintiffs' activity.
+for what it means to be Catholic.
+Faithfulness to the teachings of the Church permeates every aspect of Plaintiff's activity.
 Thus, the Mandate presents all Catholic employers with a stark choice: obey Caesar, or obey Christ.
 The burden of such a choice is clearly "substantial" in the constitutional sense.

-Plaintiffs ask to be permitted to continue their work without having to violate their sincerely held religious beliefs or their right to freedom of conscience; the Mandate currently is putting Plaintiffs in that position.
-Plaintiffs seek the same protection of conscience provided to other religious groups from the time of the Continental Congress.
+Plaintiff asks to be permitted to continue its work without having to violate its sincerely held religious beliefs or its right to freedom of conscience; the Mandate currently is putting Plaintiff in that position.
+Plaintiff seeks the same protection of conscience provided to other religious groups from the time of the Continental Congress.